Dead Sea Scrolls: Caves and their contents

-Cave 11 was discovered in 1956 and yielded 21 texts, some of which were quite long.
-The Temple Scroll, so called because more than half of it pertains to the construction of the Temple of Jerusalem, was found in Cave 11, and is by far the longest scroll.
-It is now 26.7 feet (8.15 m) long.
-Its original length may have been over 28 feet (8.75 m).
-The Temple Scroll was regarded by Yigael Yadin as "The Torah According to the Essenes".
-On the other hand, Hartmut Stegemann, a contemporary and friend of Yadin, believed the scroll was not to be regarded as such, but was a document without exceptional significance.
+Wadi Qumran Cave 11 was discovered in 1956 and yielded 21 texts of the Dead Sea Scrolls, some of which were quite lengthy.
+The Temple Scroll, so called because more than half of it pertains to the construction of the Temple of Jerusalem, was found in Cave 11 and is by far the longest scroll.
+It is 26.7 feet (8.15 m) long; its original length may have been over 28 feet (8.75 m).
+The Temple Scroll was regarded by scholar Yigael Yadin as "The Torah According to the Essenes".
+On the other hand, Hartmut Stegemann, a contemporary and friend of Yadin, believes the scroll was not to be regarded as such but was a document without exceptional significance.
 Stegemann notes that it is not mentioned or cited in any known Essene writing.

-Also in Cave 11, an eschatological fragment about the biblical figure Melchizedek (11Q13) was found.
-Cave 11 also produced a copy of Jubilees, and a proto-Masoteric text of the Torah scroll (only a fragment of the Book of Leviticus surviving), known as the Paleo-Hebrew Leviticus Scroll.

-According to former chief editor of the Dead Sea Scroll editorial team John Strugnell, there are at least four privately owned scrolls from Cave 11, that have not yet been made available for scholars.
+An eschatological fragment about the biblical figure Melchizedek (11Q13) was found in Cave 11.
+Cave 11 also produced a copy of Jubilees, and a proto-Masoretic text of the Torah scroll (only a fragment of the Book of Leviticus surviving), known as the Paleo-Hebrew Leviticus Scroll.
+According to former chief editor of the Dead Sea Scrolls editorial team John Strugnell, there are at least four privately owned scrolls from Cave 11 that have not yet been made available for scholars.
 Among them is a complete Aramaic manuscript of the Book of Enoch.

-List of groups of fragments collected from Wadi Qumran Cave 11: